pgragg/lunchbox/roadmap.md

 - Add lunch summaries pages (2.0) ECD students, ECD faculty, DWT students, DWT faculty, Grand totals.;
 - Menus should be available to users according to their role.
 (2.0).
 - Faculty should have a "grade" attribute so we can lump them in with their grade if 1-5.
-* Admins should be able to create menus.
+- Admins should be able to edit menus.
 * Student menus should include Bagel choices every day, water milk or juice Mon-Thurs, water ch. milk or juice on Fri.
 * Faculty should have a "paid" attribute so we don't send lunches to unpaid accounts.
-* Clean up controllers.
+- Clean up controllers.
-* Delete unused partials.
+- Delete unused partials.
 * Create and enforce permissions for all users.

 ## v0.9 (Friday, July 3)

 - Add admin panel with access to lunch summaries (2.0) ;
-* Allow admin to edit users lunches from within the admin panel. ;
+* Allow admin to edit users' lunches from within the admin panel. ;
 * Add progress indication to admin panel which lists menus filled out. ;
 * Admin should be able to activate and deactivate an account's ability to order.
 * Admin should be able to enter school holidays into the system.